 The Committee on Academic Misconduct (COAM) is charged with maintaining the academic integrity of The Ohio State University by establishing procedures for and investigating all reported cases of alleged academic misconduct by students.

 Office of University Compliance and Integrity and Anonymous Reporting Line

-Students can make any complaint involving other students, faculty or staff to the Office of University Compliance and Integrity, which houses a dedicated compliance investigator and the university's Title IX Coordinator.
-The office also helps oversee the university's broad investigative infrastructure and reports data about investigations top leadership, which are conducted by other units, including: Student Conduct, Human Resources, Internal Audit, Legal Affairs, Academic Affairs, Police, and compliance teams in ADA, Athletics, Information Security, the Medical Center, and Research Compliance.
-In addition, the Office of University Compliance and Integrity manages the university's anonymous reporting hotline called EthicsPoint and ensures that any student complaint made through that channel is addressed by the appropriate unit depending on the nature of the allegation.
+Students can make any complaint involving other students, faculty, or staff to the Office of University Compliance and Integrity, which houses dedicated compliance investigators.
+The office also helps oversee the university’s broad investigative infrastructure and reports data about investigations to top leadership, which are conducted by other units, including Student Conduct, Human Resources, Internal Audit, Legal Affairs, Office of Institutional Equity, Academic Affairs, Police, and compliance teams in Athletics, Information Security, the Medical Center, and Research Compliance.
+In addition, the Office of University Compliance and Integrity manages the university’s anonymous reporting hotline called EthicsPoint and ensures that any student complaint made through that channel is addressed by the appropriate unit depending on the nature of the allegation.

 Student Financial Aid (SFA)